Additions and Enclosures

 A development permit must be approved before applying for building and trade permits.

-Building permits are required for all addition or enclosure projects.
+A Building Permit is required for any addition or enclosure project.

 For more information about building permits, visit: